killergerbah/asbplayer-docs/docs/guides/web-socket-server.md

    ```
 2. If not already installed, install [Golang](https://go.dev/dl/).
 3. Run the server:

    ```
    cd asbplayer/scripts/web-socket-server
    go run main.go
    ```

+The proxy is very lightweight, so it's fine to leave it running in the background.
+On Windows, [RBTray](https://github.com/benbuck/rbtray) can be used to minimise it to the taskbar.

 ## Connect asbplayer to the server